 Amber Heard says social media was a factor for her defamation trial jury

-Amber Heard, the ex-wife of Johnny Depp who was found guilty of defaming the actor last week, said she told the truth in her testimonies and social media may have influenced the jury's decision.
+Amber Heard, the ex-wife of Johnny Depp who lost the high-profile defamation case earlier this month, said she told the truth in her testimonies and social media may have influenced the jury's decision.

 "Of course, 'til my dying day, [I] will stand by every word of my testimony," she told NBC's Savannah Guthrie.
 "I think (the) vast majority of this trial was played out on social media.
 I think that this trial is an example of that gone haywire, gone amok, and the jury's not immune to that."